VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 ## Push [UA]

-_Prerequisite: Heavy, Two-Handed, or Versatile Property_
+_Prerequisite: Heavy Property, Two-Handed Property, or Versatile Property_

 If you hit a creature with this weapon, you can push the creature up to 10 feet away from you if it is no more than one size larger than you.

 ## Sap [UA]

-_Prerequisite: No Other Properties_
+_Prerequisite: No Properties_

 If you hit a creature with this weapon, that creature has Disadvantage on its next attack roll before the start of your next turn.